Rostbratwurst/ml-agents/docs/Getting-Started.md

 ## Installation

 If you haven't already, follow the [installation instructions](Installation.md).
-Afterwords, open the Unity Project that contains all the example environments:
+Afterwards, open the Unity Project that contains all the example environments:

 1. Launch Unity Hub
 1. On the Projects dialog, choose the **Add** option at the top of the window.